AnimMouse/setup-rclone/README.md

       rclone copy source:sourcepath dest:destpath
       rclone copy source: dest:
 ```
-For bare remote with exposed colon, no need to use single quotes.
+For bare remote in pipes, no need to use single quotes as YAML parser does not interpret the remote as a key-value pair.

-### Encrypted rclone config
+### Encrypted Rclone config
 Paste your Rclone config pass to `RCLONE_CONFIG_PASS` secret.

 ```yaml